fa-hurricane-feature

 The Hurricane jacket has all the bells and whistles you would expect from a brand’s leading rain jacket.

-The main zip is a YKK waterproof zip that does a decent job of keeping the water out, but a small baffle on the inside would’ve added extra security.
+The main zip is a YKK waterproof zip that does a decent job of keeping the water out, though a small inner baffle would have added extra security.
+The cuffs and hem are adjustable with velcro tabs and an elasticated drawstring to seal out wind and lock in warmth.

 Water Resistance and Breathability